Summer Research Internship

-In the summer of 2023, the Global Diversity Lab (GDL) at MIT’s Department of Political Science will be hosting undergraduate summer research interns as part of MIT’s Summer Research Program.
+In the summer of 2026, the Global Diversity Lab (GDL) at MIT’s Department of Political Science and the MIT Center for International Studies will be hosting undergraduate summer research interns as part of MIT’s Summer Research Program

 MIT’s Global Diversity Lab is a group of political science faculty and graduate students focused on the relationships between human diversity, development, and dignity in the United States and around the world.
 More information on the lab can be found on this website, including current research and affiliated faculty.

 Further details on the MIT Summer Research Program are available here, including eligibility requirements.
-Applications open November 20 and the deadline is January 15, 2023.
+Applications for the summer 2026 internship program are now open.

 Information Session / Webinar:

-We will be holding a webinar for interested students to learn more about the program and application on December 13th, 2022 at 7.00 pm EST. A video of the webinar is available here for interested students who could not attend.
+We are holding a webinar for interested US-based students to learn more about the program and application on Monday, December 15 at 7PM ET.
+Please register for the webinar HERE.